weshebert20/tunely/docs/sprint1.md

 **Goal** display hard-coded data from `app.js` on `index.html` Let's start on the outside and work our way in.

 1. Open `index.html` and find the HTML for an **album**.
 Delete the hardcoded HTML for all of the albums.
-Leave the outer `div.albums` in place.
+Leave the outer `div#albums` in place.

 1. Open `app.js` and edit the function `renderAlbum` to display one Album on the page.
-You should use the `albumHTML` which is just like what you just deleted in `index.html` as the template for the album info.
+You should use the `albumHTML`, which is just like what you just deleted in `index.html`, as the template for the album info.
 Build-up the HTML string and use jQuery to render it on the page.

 1. Run the function on document-ready and give it `sampleAlbums[0]` (just one album).
 Verify that the page looks right.

-1. Update your code to use **all** the sampleAlbums.
+1. Now, update your code to use **all** the sampleAlbums.
 Use `forEach`.

 <details><summary>hint: calling renderAlbum</summary>